 A Note on Pesticides and Fungicides

-My parents recently had an issue with caterpillars eating their basil plants in Ventura, CA, and they were about FED UP.
+My parents recently had an issue with caterpillars eating their basil plants and they were about FED UP.
 Every time they’d plant basil plants, the caterpillars ate it.

 Fortunately, instead of giving into chemical sprays, they found an organic spray at their local nursery that’s made from fermented rum.
 The day after spraying, they’d find dead caterpillars on the soil.